 Just then, a little sparrow hopped up on my window sill where I was looking out as I prayed, and began to chirp, as though it was singing directly to me.
 I was not more than a foot away from the tiny creature.
 It stayed there for several minutes, and hopped closer and closer to the edge where I was looking out, an it appeared the fledgling birdie was staring at my heart through the shiny brown glass eyes and literally chirping and singing wildly to encourage me.

 What a sweet, delicate fuzzy ball of delight—singing its heart out with no one to applaud or respond, except for me.
 It was as though God was saying to me, “I am listening.
 I see the birds on a thousand hills, not one falls to the ground without my full attention.
 This little one is here to remind you that I see you and hear your heart's cry.
 I love you, and am with you!
 Do not fear.
 Leave your broken heart with me.”

 I didn’t know what would happen, but suddenly, a peace blanketed my sore heart.
 I knew that God, who is love, was with me and would be with me in whatever happened.
 It was as though an angel, in the form of a tiny bird, had visited and given me His deep, soothing comfort.

-Now, I have birds sprinkled throughout my home--amidst the messes and art of my life--there to remind me of the song so many years ago from God's feather messenger.
+Now, I have birds sprinkled throughout my home--amidst the messes and art of my life--to remind me of the song so many years ago from God's feathered messenger.